giz-t-hub/2025/README.md

 - <b> Urban mobility </b>

   - <b> Urban Transport State of Play Presentations </b> Asian Transport Observatory: https://asiantransportobservatory.org/analytical-outputs/urban-state-of-play-presentations/ - *Urban State of Play presentations give an overview of the transport sector in the concerned urban center by presenting historic trends as well as outlooks in some cases for key topics covered by the ATO such as transport infrastructure, activity and services, access and connectivity, road safety, climate change, air pollution and economic impact of the transport sector.
-Apart from data the State of Play presentations also give an overview of existing policies, relevant targets and policy instruments.
-New:
+Apart from data the State of Play presentations also give an overview of existing policies, relevant targets and policy instruments* New:
     - Phnom Penh
     - Bengaluru
     - Kochi